 You can sign up for a free trial of ONEiO from the following link: ONEiO Free Trial

-Inbound from Jira to ONEiO
+Sending messages from JIRA to ONEiO

 For a tool to send messages to ONEiO, the tool must have access to ONEiO's IP addresses.
 Communication is only allowed over HTTPS and the endpoint must have a valid trusted certificate in use.